Kossit73/Broiler_chicken_Financial_Model/README.md

 The command creates the `outputs/` directory (if needed) and writes:

-- `assumptions_summary.(csv|json)` – schedule-style table grouped by category
+- `assumptions_summary.(csv|json)` – four-schedule table (Production,
-  for every model assumption.
+  Operating costs, Capital structure, Financing) that captures every model assumption.
 - `assumptions.(csv|json)` – raw key/value assumptions used by the model.
 - `production_cycles.(csv|json)` – production and cost metrics for each flock cycle within a year.